 ABOUT THIS PHOTO

-The Albemarle Charlottesville Historical Society creates engaging and vibrant exhibits that interpret the history and culture of Albemarle County and the City of Charlottesville.
+The Albemarle Charlottesville Historical Society creates engaging and vibrant exhibits that interpret the history of Albemarle County and the City of Charlottesville.
 Beginning in 1994, when we took up residence in the historic McIntire Public Library, the main hall has provided a venue for ground-breaking exhibits exploring our diverse collections and archives, the local heritage of Jewish life and culture, African-American history, the stories of Greek and Irish immigration to Charlottesville, art and architecture, businesses, education, medicine, and much more.
 We continue to offer regular exhibits, all free and open to the public.
-Please check the Calendar for scheduling information and follow us on Facebook for the latest updates.

 Our Building Turns 100: